healthy assortment of whole foods arrayed in a salad bowl

 6. Lack of Cooking Skills

-Knowing how to cook nutritious meals is another factor that holds us back in the quest to eat a good diet.
-Learning about which ingredients go well together and how to prepare them is another time-consuming task.
+Knowing how to cook nutritious meals is another factor that holds us back from eating a good diet.
+Learning which ingredients go well together and how to prepare them is another time-consuming task.

 Making healthy food taste good can be another challenge people face when making dietary changes.
 If you don't know how to cook a vegetable well, it is hard to get excited about eating vegetables!

-Fortunately, you can easily use a healthy foods cookbook to make it easier to prepare healthy meals.
+Fortunately, you can easily use these online healthy recipes to make it easier to prepare healthy meals.
 You won't have to worry about the inspiration for recipes or knowing how to create meals that are nutritionally balanced and delicious.

 Start Your Journey to Health